 Choosing Medicare prescription drug coverage

 Are you planning on enrolling in a Medicare prescription drug plan?
-Below are some things to consider before choosing a plan.
+Consider the following before choosing a plan:

 - Use the Medicare website to search for a plan that’s right for you.

-- Compare a Medicare Part D with a Medicare Advantage Plan (Part C).
+- Compare a Medicare Part D with a Medicare Advantage (Part C) plan.
 Medicare Advantage plans include health care and drug coverage on one plan and sometimes other benefits like dental and vision.

-- If you take a number of generic drugs, look for a plan that charges a low copayment for these medications.
+- If you take generic drugs, look for a plan that charges a low copayment.

-- If you’re concerned about expenses while in the donut hole, try to find a plan that provides additional coverage during this time.
+- If you’re concerned about expenses while in the donut hole, find a plan that provides additional coverage during this time.

 - Make sure that additional coverage includes medications you take.